 1870 – 1875

-The organization’s debut emblem is directly related to its name since Mitsubishi is formed from the words “mitsu,” which translates as “three” and “hishi” – “water chestnut.”
+The organization’s debut emblem is directly related to its name, as Mitsubishi is derived from the words “mitsu,” which means “three,” and “hishi,” meaning “water chestnut.”
 The image of this plant is often used in Japanese to denote a diamond or rhombus.
-Therefore, the logo consists of a combination of the Iwasaki family crest with three diamonds of different sizes overlapping each other and an asymmetrical “blade” with three oak leaves, which was the personal mark of the Yamauchi dynasty controlled Shikoku, where Yataro was born.
-Both symbols were used at the same time.
+Therefore, the logo combines the Iwasaki family crest with three overlapping diamonds of different sizes and an asymmetrical “blade” with three oak leaves, which was the personal mark of the Yamauchi dynasty that controlled Shikoku, where Yataro was born.
+Both symbols were used simultaneously.

 1875 – 1914

-In this Mitsubishi logo, the resemblance to two transport elements was visible: the propeller of an aircraft and the blade of a ship.
+In this Mitsubishi logo, the resemblance to two transport elements was visible: an aircraft’s propeller and a ship’s blade.
 This decision is connected with the company’s roots and the technical scope of its activities.
 The main and only component was the construction of three elongated diamonds.
-But they did not connect closely in the middle but formed a ring with a hole, which indicated that this was a rotating screw.
+But they did not connect closely in the middle; instead, they formed a ring with a hole, indicating that this was a rotating screw.
 A trial transition to the red color has occurred at this time.

 1914 – 1953

-In 1914, the corporate logo was changed due to the expanded coverage of various areas of technology production and with the final transition to the Mitsubishi name.
-In particular, at that time, the company had other transport-building directions, so it was decided to graphically combine the heraldry of the two dynasties with ship blades and an aircraft propeller.
+In 1914, the corporate logo was changed to reflect the expanded coverage across various areas of technology production and the final transition to the Mitsubishi name.
+At that time, the company had other transport-building directions, so it was decided to graphically combine the heraldry of the two dynasties with ship blades and an aircraft propeller.
 This is how elongated rhombuses appeared, connected at the center by the ends.
 The developers added color to them by replacing black with red.

 1953 – today

-Now the images of the blades are unified and look like three-wide rhombuses.
-The two lower elements lie sideways on edge, and the upper one rises above them at the narrowest part.
+Now, the blade images are unified and look like three-wide rhombuses.
+The two lower elements lie sideways on the edge, and the upper rises above them at the narrowest part.
 They are all connected in the center.
-Moreover, there are variants of the logo, both with an inscription and without.
+Moreover, the logo has variants, both with and without an inscription.
 The text consists of the name of the transnational giant and is located under the corporate icon.

 1970 – today

-For greater brand recognition, the brand name “Mitsubishi” appeared under the logo.
+“Mitsubishi” appeared beneath the logo to increase brand recognition.
 This option was mainly used in the media and other print media.

-Mitsubishi’s corporate identity is based on historical heraldry – the coat of arms of the Iwasaki family and the symbol of the Yamauchi dynasty, which controlled the area where Iwasaki Yataro was born.
-Initially, these were oak leaves and rhombuses, stacked one on top of the other.
+Mitsubishi’s corporate identity is based on historical heraldry, the coat of arms of the Iwasaki family, and the symbol of the Yamauchi dynasty, which controlled the area where Iwasaki Yataro was born.
+Initially, these were oak leaves, stacked one on top of the other in rhombuses.
 Then the designers rethought them and combined them into one symbol – a rhombus for a diamond since the word “hishi” is translated as “water chestnut.”
-And he in Japan symbolizes this precious mineral, which is why the locals call this sign “three diamonds.”
+In Japan, it symbolizes this precious mineral, so the locals call this sign “three diamonds.”

-In addition, according to Japanese canons, a figure consisting of three elements diverging in different directions is called “triseps” – a designation of heavenly power.
-That is, the founder put a very great meaning in the name of the purchased company: a messenger from heaven and an earthly jewel.
+In addition, according to Japanese canons, a figure consisting of three elements diverging in different directions is called “triseps,” a designation of heavenly power.
+That is, the founder gave great meaning to the name of the purchased company: a messenger from heaven and an earthly jewel.
 All this is graphically combined and conveyed in the logo.

 Font and Colors

-The word “Mitsubishi” can be used as part of a logo or separately.
-It is made in an individual font with the letter “B” separated in the middle.
+The word “Mitsubishi” can be used on its own or as part of a logo.
+It is in an individual font with the letter “B” separated in the middle.
 That is, the right and left sides are not closed.
-There is also an “M” with a taper at the bottom on the central part.
+There is also an “M” with a taper at the bottom of the central part.

 What does the Mitsubishi logo mean?